Honestbee: History

+By March 2020, the company had retrenched 80% of its workforce and was delaying employees' salaries and CPF contributions.
+An email issued the same month stated that FLK Holdings and Formation Group, another company owned by Koo, were considering withdrawing their investment due to the intensifying COVID-19 pandemic "and the resulting uncertainties", with honestbee requesting an adjournment of their hearing in an attempt to restructure their debts but this was dismissed by the high court.
+In April 2020, honestbee creditor Benjamin Lim applied to wind up the company.
+The company was subsequently issued a liquidation order in July 2020; the site formerly occupied by habitat is currently used by RedMart as a fulfillment center for their deliveries.

+Formation Group, honestbee's sole secured creditor, managed to recover about S$700,000 worth of assets from the company in 2023, while BDO LLC, the liquidator appointed to the case, could only recover about S$720 "from excess payments related to electrical supplies".
+BDO would seek approval from the High Court to discharge itself from any further responsibilities and dissolve honestbee the same month, owing to the company's inability to settle any outstanding debts.

 Services

 Grocery

 Partnering both supermarkets and specialty stores, customers were able to shop a range of grocery options.
 Brands such as FairPrice, Jones the Grocer, Tesco, and Emporium Shokuhin were available on their platform.
-The grocery business was available in all 8 countries in which honestbee operates.
+The grocery business was available in the 8 countries in which honestbee operated.

 Food

 honestbee launched their food delivery service in February 2017.
 First launched in Singapore, the service was then rolled out in Taiwan, Malaysia, Japan, Hong Kong, Philippines, and Thailand.
-As of May 2018, they'd become an exclusive partner of MOS Burger in Singapore.
+They were an exclusive partner for MOS Burger from May 2018 to 2019, when their food delivery service ceased.

 Laundry

 Launched in September 2016, the honeybee laundry service was only available in Singapore.
 Customers were able to get their laundry picked up, cleaned, and delivered back in 2 days time.
-Their pickup and delivery time for laundry service was from 1pm to 10pm(GMT+8), every day.
+Their pickup and delivery time for laundry service was from 1pm to 10pm (GMT+8), every day.
+This service was suspended in May 2019 as part of a company restructuring.

 Tickets

 Launched in late 2017, the Ticketing service was only available in Singapore.
 Customers were able to purchase tickets to WE Cinemas, direct from the app.
 It also served as an aggregator of movie timings across multiple cinema chains in Singapore.
+This service was "temporarily suspended" in 2018.